-Visible is that the range of flow shows mostly an increase with extreme values at the end of the century (above 400 %).
-The large values are because of only a few GCM outputs providing stronger increase in precipitation with increasing temperature.
-The medium of the results (the coloured lines for each SSP) show less increase and are around 0 for SSP1-2.6, while the median results of the other two and warmer SSPs give an increase of 20-30 %.
+Visible is that the range of flow shows mostly an increase with extreme values at the end of the century (above 400 %), while the median of the 10 ensemble members (the thick lines) don’t show a significant trend.
+The large values represent only a few GCM outputs providing stronger increase in precipitation with increasing temperature and consequently more flow.
+The shaded background of the model range is red in periods with general more and blue in times with general less discharge.